mreetyunjaya/AWSS/README.md

 Automated web vulnerability scanners have been heavily used to assess the security of web applications.
 They can improve the efficiency of vulnerability scanning compared to traditional manual vulnerability detection that are time-consuming, labor-intensive, and inefficient.
 There are a lot of web vulnerability scanners on the Internet, however, they do not explain the possible attack and how to have counter- measurements against it.
 We designed and implemented a new automated web vulnerability scanner called Automated Web Software Security (AWSS) Toolkit, which scans a web project’s source code and generates a report of the results with detailed explanation about each possible vulnerability and how to secure against it.
 We have tested the performance of AWSS, and compared its results with other major open source vulnerability scanners.
 Our results show that AWSS can identify web software security vulnerabilities more comprehensively and accurately.

-NOTE!!: It is Still under development, Usages and Notes will be added later..
+NOTE: It is Still under development, Please, report for any error you get.
-Works only on Windows for Now!, not tested on Linux, Tested on OSX it didn't work, didn't have time to check why, will check later.

 # What is AWSS Toolkit?
 AWSS is an Open Source, Source Code Scanning Tool, it is a CLI (Command Line Interface) application, developed with JavaScript (Node.js framework).